sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 #### Print Emails

 Our email logging feature allows you to easily print any email in a clear and easy-to-read format, making it simple to keep track of important email communications.
 Additionally, you can export email logs to PDF format for convenient digital archiving.

+#### Email Alerts

+If an email fails to be sent from your site, get notified instantly via Slack, Microsoft Teams, SMS (Twilio), webhooks, or email (via our secure API).

+In combination with our email logging and resending features, Email Alerts ensure that no important email will ever be lost.

 #### Email Reports